 What are cookies?

-Cookies are small text files that are temporary placed on your device by your web browser software when prompted to do so by any website you visit, so long as your browser is configured to allow this (which is typically the case by default).
+Cookies are small text files that are temporarily placed on your device by your web browser software when prompted to do so by any website you visit, so long as your browser is configured to allow this (which is typically the case by default).
 These small files contain pieces of information that the same website can later refer to, as a way of identifying that you are the same user who was given those cookies before, and as a way of remembering certain information about you, for example when you last used the website, if you’ve logged in, which pages you have browsed, and how else you may have interacted with the website.

 Cookies set directly by us